Search Railroad Sites For: Google Custom Search

 Fredericksburg Station Needs Amtrak Information, More Parking, and Traffic Enforcement, Say Rail Passengers

 Another problem at the station is pedestrian access.
-“Traffic movement near the station is virtually unrestricted,” noted Steve Dunham, a VRE commuter from Spotsylvania and member of the Railway Patrons’ board of directors.
+“Traffic movement near the station is virtually unrestricted,” noted Steve Dunham.
 “The streets in the vicinity of the station are a hazard to pedestrians and would present a positive obstacle if traffic were heavier.”
 The traffic lights where Lafayette Boulevard crosses Caroline Street and Princess Anne Street are positioned such that pedestrians cannot see the signals from some corners, he pointed out.
 He added that the light at Caroline Street will not turn green for pedestrians to cross Lafayette Boulevard unless traffic on Caroline Street triggers it.
 “Both intersections should have exclusive pedestrian lights that require all traffic to stop for at least 10 seconds,” he said.

-A one-hour traffic survey conducted by the group during the morning rush hour of June 10 showed 40 vehicles turning without signalling, 21 more turning right on red without stopping, 21 stopping blocking a crosswalk, plus other assorted moving violations.
+A one-hour traffic survey conducted by the group during the morning rush hour of June 10, 199, showed 40 vehicles turning without signalling, 21 more turning right on red without stopping, 21 stopping blocking a crosswalk, plus other assorted moving violations.
 “Traffic enforcement appears nonexistent,” said Dunham.
+Things have only gotten worse since then.

-The Virginia Association of Railway Patrons is also unhappy with the signs at the station.
-The signs warn of fines for boarding VRE trains without validated tickets, but some riders are not clear on the difference between VRE and Amtrak, Dunham pointed out, and the signs do not explain.
+The signs at the station warn of fines for boarding trains without validated tickets, but this applies only to VRE trains, and the signs are not explicit about this, and some riders are not clear on the difference between VRE and Amtrak, Dunham pointed out.
 Other signs warn that the station is “for the use of patrons and suppliers of Amtrak and RF&P Railroad Co.
 Trespassing for any other purpose is prohibited.”
 The rail passenger group wants Amtrak and VRE to install correct and up-to-date signs with information for passengers.

-While the organization noted the station’s good points, such as its downtown location and handicapped access, the rail passengers want to see the station meet its potential.
+While VARP notes the station’s good points, such as its downtown location and handicapped access, the rail passengers want to see the station meet its potential.
 “The rail service on the whole is pretty good,” stated Dunham, “but people still have trouble parking, crossing the street, and knowing which platform to use.
 In other words, the trains are good, but getting on board can be a problem.”

 Virginia Assn. of Railway Patrons Station Access Study: Fredericksburg, VA

-In general, the Fredericksburg station, served by 12 weekday Virginia Railway Express trains and 10 Amtrak trains, has good pedestrian access and good access for handicapped patrons.
+In general, the Fredericksburg station, served by Virginia Railway Express Amtraks, has good pedestrian access and good access for handicapped patrons.
 The parking and public transit access are inadequate, however.

-There is free parking at several lots near the station, but on weekdays they fill up before 7 AM, leaving no parking places for those riding VRE trains 308 and 310 or Amtrak trains 86, 94, and 80.
+There is free parking at several lots near the station, but on weekdays they fill up before 7 AM, leaving no parking places for those riding VRE trains 310 and 312 or Amtrak trains 84, 94, and 80.
 Additional parking at this station or another in Fredericksburg or Spotsylvania is urgently needed.
-Three Fred bus lines pass near the station but run every two hours and do not serve the station before 8 AM, preventing their use by VRE commuters in the morning.
+Three Fred bus lines pass near the station but do not serve the station before 8 AM, preventing their use by VRE commuters in the morning.
 More frequent Fred service and schedules during rail commuting hours would greatly improve access to the station and perhaps reduce the need for parking.
-VRE has approached Fred about running earlier buses; VRE offered to fund earlier runs in exchange for access to the city parking lot, but Fred declined.
-VRE is willing to examine other arrangements, such as funding earlier bus runs without tying them to parking.
-Fred should give this serious consideration.
-Another opportunity that should be examined is connecting bus service through King George County to Colonial Beach.

 There are ramps and elevators (in addition to stairs) to both platforms, and curb cuts at all intersections adjacent to the station.
 The station has direct pedestrian access to Caroline Street, Princess Anne Street, and Lafayette Boulevard, plus a bridge walkway from the station to the parking lot for city residents.
 The station is within walking distance of all of downtown Fredericksburg and is about a mile from the Fredericksburg Battlefield Visitor Center.